Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

-Wandering domains are the least understood of all Fatou components, and the subject of some important and difficult open questions in the field.
-Establishing the presence or the absence of wandering domains in a given system may have consequences in terms of structural stability (or the absence thereof), by affecting for example the dimension of the Teichm\"uller space of the map \cite{FagHen2}.
-Understanding the possible dynamics of the map within and on the boundary of the wandering domains, in the way that we already do for periodic components, is therefore a natural goal.
+An important case of our general setting is a non-autonomous dynamical system in which $F_n=f_n\circ \cdots\circ f_1$ is a {\it forward composition} of holomorphic maps $f_n: U_{n-1} \to U_n$, $n\in\N$, where $U_0=U$.
+Systems of forward compositions of holomorphic maps have been studied extensively in recent years in a variety of contexts; see, for example, \cite{FS,Comerford,Sester,Rempe-Urb,ZL}.

-A new point of view was taken in \cite{BEFRS}, which led to a classification of all possible interior dynamics inside a simply connected wandering domain from two different perspectives; firstly in terms of the hyperbolic distances between orbits and secondly in terms of the behaviour of orbits in relation to the boundary.
-We showed that all interior points have the same type of dynamical behaviour, giving nine different classes of simply connected wandering domains, all of which are realisable.
-In this paper, we go one step further and show how the dynamics of a function {\em on the boundary} of a wandering domain relates to the behaviour of the interior orbits - in particular, in the case that the interior orbits converge to the boundary.
-We refer to \cite{bak02,bfjk,RS-boundaries,BRS,oscillating,MRW,marshi,lasse-helena} for other aspects of the dynamics of wandering domains.
+A particularly well-studied special case of our general setting is when $U$ is a simply connected {\it wandering domain} of an entire or meromorphic map $f$ and $F_n=f^n$ is the $n$-th iterate of $f$; see, for example, \cite{bfjk,RS-boundaries, bishopwd, marshi, oscillating,BEFRS,MRW,EGP} for many results on such wandering domains.
+In fact, obtaining a better understanding of the orbits of boundary points of wandering domains was the original motivation for this work.

-Many authors have studied another special case of our general setting in which the functions $F_n$ are iterates $f^n$ of a holomorphic self-map $f$ of the unit disc $\D$.
-In this setting we have the following classical result, known as the Denjoy--Wolff Theorem; see, for example,~\cite[p.79]{Carleson-Gamelin}.
+Another important special case is the following result, where $F_n$ are the iterates~$f^n$ of a holomorphic self-map~$f$ of the unit disc $\D$; see \cite[page~79]{Carleson-Gamelin}, and also \cite{Abate-Chr} for many references to this classical result.